Using HDMI adapters with pen displays

 ## Check your requirements

-You need to make sure your adapter supports the **resolution** and **refresh rate** that you want from you pen display.
+You need to make sure your adapter supports the **resolution** and **refresh rate** that you want from your pen display.

 ## General flakiness